tandrewnichols/vim-determined/README.md

 The following options are supported:

 - `vertical`: Whether the terminal window should split vertically or not.
-Default `1`.
+Default `1` (because I use it this way far more often, even though the default for term_start is _not_ vertical).
 Regardless of the value passed here, you can invert this behavior by calling the created command with `!`.
 So in the `TermGrep` example above, by default, `:TermGrep foo` would open in a vertical split, but `:TermGrep! foo` would open in a horizontal one.
 - `background`: Whether focus should be returned to your current window.
 Default `1`.
 The nice thing about `term_grep` is that it is async, so it doesn't interrupt what you're doing in vim.
 The not so nice thing is that it focuses you on the new terminal window instead of keeping you where you're already working.
 This flag just runs `wincmd p` at the end to return you to where you were previously working.
 - `autoclose`: This param sets `'term_finish': 'close'` in the options passed to `term_start`.
 Default `0`.
 This is useful if you need to install something or run some other kind of build command of which you don't need to see the final output.
 - `reuse`: If the same command has been run previously, reuse the existing window instead of creating a new one.
 Default `0`.
 Useful for running tests or other recurring commands.
-- `expand`: Treat `%` specially and replace it with the current file name.
+- `singleton`: Like `reuse` but for the top level command.
+If you created `:TermGrep` with the `singleton` flag, all greps, regardless of other parameters, will happen in the same window.
 Default `0`.
-Eventually, this will hopefully do _more_ expansion.
-For instance `grep -r foo %:h` to grep in the file's directory would be nice.
+- `expand`: Treat `%` (and `#`, `<cfile>`, etc.) specially and call `expand()` on it.
+Default `0`. `filename-modifiers` work here as well, so something like `:TermGrep foo %:h:h` would work as expected.
 - `size`: The size of the terminal window.
 By default, `term_start` will use half the vertical or horizontal space, and `vim-determined` keeps this default.
 You can pass a number (or string number) to specify the number of rows or columns, depending on the vertical flag (i.e. this becomes `term_rows` or `term_cols`).
 But you can also pass a percentage as a string (e.g. '40%') and `vim-determined` will figure out the number of rows or columns to use.
-You can also pass the special flags `small` (or `sm` or `quarter`) to make it 25%, `medium` (or `med` or `half`) to make it 50% (but instead you should probably just let it use the default), or `large` (or `lg`) to make it 75%.
+You can also pass the special flags `'small'` (or `'sm'` or `'quarter'`) to make it 25%, `'medium'` (or `'med'` or `'half'`) to make it 50% (but instead you should probably just let it use the default), or `'large'` (or `'lg'`) to make it 75%.
+Finally, there is a special value `auto` which will look at the window height and width ratios to determine _for you_ whether a vertical or horizontal split would be more efficient.
+Passing `auto` is incompatible with passing `rows` and `cols` (see below).
+It will also cause `!` to be ignored.
+The one exception to this parameter is that if `curwin` is set, this option is ignored, as it will use the space of the current window regardless.
 - `rows`/`cols`: The `size` parameter is not very granular, since you might want different sizes based on the window orientation.
-In that case, you can pass the same kinds of identifiers for `rows` and/or `cols` as you can for `size`.
+In that case, you can pass the same kinds of identifiers for `rows` and/or `cols` as you can for `size` (except for `'auto'` which would not make sense).
 - `complete`: Add custom completion.
 This maps basically one to one to the `-complete` option of commands, so pass it exactly as you would there.
+- `tabnew`: Always run `cmd` in a new tab.
+Default `0`.
+- `curwin`: Always run `cmd` in the current window.
+Default `0`.
 - `term_args`: Finally, a catch all.
 This should be a dict, and anything you pass here will be added to the `term_start` options via `extend()`.
 Have a look at `:h term_start` for the various options supported.

 ### Commands

+#### Commands created via determined#command
 Once the command is created, you can call it with additional string parameters to pass to `term_start`.
 For example, if you created a command like this:

 ```vim